Poppyritchie/Assessment3/journal/journal.md

 ## Design process discussion ##
 <!--- Discuss your process used in this project, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process. --->
+ In relation to the Double Diamond design through the planning phase I spent alot of time finding secondary research and brainstorming to bring together more ideas and possiblities for my project.
+The time spent on research was helpful to then focus on the define and development phase of the design process.
+Planning my materials to use was easier from my related projects I found, it gave me an idea of what works and what doesn't before testing it myself.
+The technical side of my project had a lot of trial and error, first I tried to set up the bread board with all the LED's which didn't work but then found it easier handing one LED at a time to then gradually work with all four LED's.
+It was the same situtaion with the coding, I keep trying to figure out the coding using all the directions and LED but I think I need to focus on one LED and working my way up.
+When following tutorials and videos it was easier to put the coding and bread board together and then adjusting it to suit my project.
+In my final project I will use crocodile clips instead of a breadboard because it is more suitable for concept.

 ## Reflection ##